Meromorphic vector bundles on the Fargues--Fontaine curve: Semi-stable filtrations

 but as in the proof of \Cref{semistablefiltrationsplit-isoc} we can prove that $\on{Hom}_{\VEC}(\calO, \calH_{\leq r}/\calH_{\leq 0})=0$ for all $r>0$.

-Essential surjectivity can now be proved v-locally by Lemma \ref{lm:ess_surjectivity_local}, hence it suffices to show that every isoshtuka $\calE\in (\SHT[\frac{1}{\pi}])^{\on{loc}}(S)$ can be endowed with a semi-stable filtration.
+Essential surjectivity can now be proved v-locally by \Cref{lm:ess_surjectivity_local}, hence it suffices to show that every isoshtuka $\calE\in (\SHT[\frac{1}{\pi}])^{\on{loc}}(S)$ can be endowed with a semi-stable filtration.
 In other words, we need to show that the unique semi-stable filtration of $\gamma(\calE)$ lifts to a filtration in $\VEC$.
-Replacing $E$ by its degree $s$ field extension $E_s$, and since we have already proved fully-faithfulness, we may assume that the generic Newton polygon only takes values in $\bbZ$.
+Replacing $E$ by its degree $s$ field extension $E_s$, as in the proof of \Cref{two-types-of-semistable-fils}, and since we have already proved fully-faithfulness, we may assume that the generic Newton polygon only takes values in $\bbZ$ (see also \Cref{lemma_unramifieds}).
 Twisting by a line bundle, we may even assume that the smallest slope $\calE$ is $0$.
 We can now apply \Cref{Lifting-to-antieffective} and \Cref{key-lemma-filtration-extends} to find a sub-bundle $\calO^k\subseteq \calE$, where $k$ is the rank of $\gamma(\calE)_0$ and such that $\gamma(\calE)/\gamma(\calO^k)$ has all slopes greater than $0$.
-By induction on the rank, $\calE/\calO^k$ can be endowed with a semi-stable filtration $\{(\calE/\calO^k)_r\}_{r\in\bbQ}$ and we can lift this filtration to $\calE$. \end{proof}
+By induction on the rank, $\calE/\calO^k$ can be endowed with a semi-stable filtration $\{(\calE/\calO^k)_{\leq r}\}_{r\in\bbQ}$ and we can lift this filtration to $\calE$. \end{proof}